lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 In the code above, before the file is processed, the first line is read using getline into the variable f.
 NR%500 is checked with 2 instead of 1 as in the earlier case because since the first line is a header, we need to split the files at the 2nd line, and so on.

 <h2>Remove Files With One Command On Fly</h2>
+First, you can remove files with different extensions altogether using the "rm" command as below.
+It removes files with any one of the four types of extensions.
+<pre><code>rm *.log *.rec.gz *.info.draft *.erate.gz</code></pre>
-Let me introduce this powerful command "find", whose basic syntax is:
+Next, let me introduce this powerful command "find", whose basic syntax is:
 <pre><code>find dir-name criteria action
 <ul>
 <li>dir-name : - Defines the working directory such as look into /tmp/</li>